Surfshark vs Atlas VPN

 Mobile-friendly

-Chances are, either server network will more than meet your needs.
-Both have servers in countries including the USCanadaUK, and Australia, for example.
-On the other hand, if you’re looking to get an IP address from a lower-traffic location like Bhutan, Saudi Arabia, or Macau, Surfshark is the clear winner here.
+There’s no getting around it: Surfshark has nearly twice as many server locations to choose from, and a much larger network (around 3,000 servers compared to AtlasVPN’s 1,000).
+Both support the most common locations, like the USCanadaUK, and Australia, but if you’re looking to get an IP address from a lower-traffic location like Bhutan, Saudi Arabia, or Macau, Surfshark is the clear winner here.

 Want to know where Surfshark and Atlas VPN offer servers?
 Here’s a list of countries covered by each: